radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

 10. Enter an alias to uniquely identify the public key certificate in the truststore.
 Then, depending on the location of the certificate, choose to import the file from the server or the local box from where you are accessing the Control Panel from.
 After browsing to the certificate, click **Open** and then **OK** to exit the Import window.

-><span style="color:red">**IMPORTANT NOTE – any client that needs to connect to the RadiantOne service via LDAPS or HTTPS (for the web service interface) must import this public key certificate into their trust store (unless they already trust the CA who signed it).**
+>[!warning] any client that needs to connect to the RadiantOne service via LDAPS or HTTPS (for the web service interface) must import this public key certificate into their trust store (unless they already trust the CA who signed it).

 11. Save the changes.

 12. Restart the RadiantOne service.
 If RadiantOne is deployed in a cluster, each node has its own server certificate and must be updated independently.

-><span style="color:red">**IMPORTANT NOTE – if Jetty is configured to use the same SSL certificate as RadiantOne (jetty.ssl.useVDSSSLConfig=true in <RLI_HOME>/vds_server/conf/jetty/config.properties), and you modify the RadiantOne server certificate outside of the RadiantOne Main Control Panel (e.g. using command line utilities like keytool), you must [manually update the Jetty settings](#updating-certificate-settings-for-jetty-https-access-to-the-main-control-panel).**
+>[!warning] if Jetty is configured to use the same SSL certificate as RadiantOne (jetty.ssl.useVDSSSLConfig=true in <RLI_HOME>/vds_server/conf/jetty/config.properties), and you modify the RadiantOne server certificate outside of the RadiantOne Main Control Panel (e.g. using command line utilities like keytool), you must [manually update the Jetty settings](#updating-certificate-settings-for-jetty-https-access-to-the-main-control-panel).

 ><span style="color:red">**If you use the RadiantOne SAML Attribute service, manually update the certificate keystore path in <RLI_HOME>/vds_server/conf/saml/server/AttributeService.properties.**

+-->

 ## Updating Certificate Settings for Jetty (HTTPS Access to the Main Control Panel)

 For HTTPS access to the Main Control Panel, the Jetty web server uses the RadiantOne SSL server certificate by default, but could be updated to use a different store/certificate.
 To modify the default behavior and configure a separate server certificate for Jetty, modify the <RLI_HOME>/vds_server/conf/jetty/config.properties file and set jetty.ssl.useVDSSSLConfig=false.
 Then, you can use the <RLI_HOME>/bin/advanced/updateControlPanelSSLConfig command line utility to configure the Jetty certificate properties.
 Below is an example of the command properties.

-><span style="color:red">**IMPORTANT NOTE – if Jetty is configured to use the same SSL certificate as RadiantOne (jetty.ssl.useVDSSSLConfig=true), and you modify the RadiantOne server certificate outside of the RadiantOne Main Control Panel (e.g. using command line utilities like keytool), you must use the tool mentioned below to manually update the Jetty settings.**
+>[!warning] if Jetty is configured to use the same SSL certificate as RadiantOne (jetty.ssl.useVDSSSLConfig=true), and you modify the RadiantOne server certificate outside of the RadiantOne Main Control Panel (e.g. using command line utilities like keytool), you must use the tool mentioned below to manually update the Jetty settings.

 C:\radiantone\vds\bin\advanced>updateControlPanelSSLConfig